VIKI130596/HATANO-NELSON-MODEL/README.md

 The periodic boundary condition is satisfied only by the extended function $e^{ik.x}$ with $k_\nu = 2n_\nu\pi/L_\nu$ where $n_\nu$ is an integer and $L_\nu$ is the system sizein the $x_\nu$ direction.
 The eigenvalue is complex.

 $\epsilon(k) = (\hbar k+ih)^2/2m$

+The imaginary part of an eigenvalue has the following meaning.
+The time evolution of an extended state is described as $e^\{ik.x - \tau\epsilon/\hbar}$.